hogsmill/pairing-simulation/README.md

 Work is done in cycles:
 1. Members are assigned to as many cards as possible, given the pairing strategy, e.g. 2 on each if pairing.
 Once  card has members assigned, it is moved to Doing
-1. The amount of work for the cycle is calculated
+1. The amount of work for the cycle is calculated.
+If the card is complete, it is moved to complete